-When you’re making improvements to your home, you’re not just making your life better in the short term.
-You’re also making an investment in your future.
+When you’re making improvements to your home, you’re not just improving your life in the short term.
+You are making an investment in your future and the future value of your home.
 Ideally, the increase in the value of your home will exceed the cost of the improvement.

 Here are four home remodel projects that can improve the resale value of your home: